Medical Imaging Education and Career Guide

 4. Use your skills to help people.
 You’ll be preparing for a job you can feel good about.
 Being able to use your knowledge and skills to help people is a reward that goes beyond earning a paycheck.

 5. Lots of job opportunities.
 Healthcare careers are some of the fastest growing jobs in the U.S.—and ultrasound is no exception.
-After graduating from your program, you’ll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow a whopping 24 percent over at least the next decade, which is much faster than average for all careers says the BLS.
+After graduating from your program, you’ll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow 12% over the next decade, which is much faster than average for all careers says the BLS.

 Ultrasound Technician: What You’ll Do